 He was associated with The Contender, a powerful and action-packed unscripted series which aired on the NBC Television Network and then ESPN.
 In 2002 Stallone was honored by the Video Dealers Software Association when he was presented with the “Action Star of the Millennium Award” at the Organization’s 21st Annual Convention.
 In addition, Stallone’s influence and appreciation are acknowledged worldwide.
 In 2008 The Zurich Film Festival presented him with the Festival’s Inaugural Golden Icon Award, which recognized his achievements as a great American Actor and Filmmaker and In 2009, The Venice Film Festival honored Stallone with their Glory to the Filmmaker Award.
 For the release of The Expendables Stallone was honored at the Spike TV’s Guy’s Choice Awards with the coveted GuyCon Award, presented by Governor Arnold Schwarzenegger.
 He was also feted at the 2010 Los Angeles Film Festival as the event’s Honored Guest and received the Visionary Award at the Hollywood Reporter Key Arts 2010 Event.
 At the 2010 Comicon Convention, he was the first inductee into the IGN Action Hero Hall of Fame.

 The Expendables 2, the highly-anticipated sequel opened to Number One at the Box Office.
 Shot on location in Bulgaria, Stallone wrote and starred in the film along with Arnold Schwarzenegger, Bruce Willis Jason Statham and the original Expendables cast.
 Liam Hemsworth, Jean-Claude Van Damme and Chuck Norris also starred.
 Stallone recently appeared in Bullet To the Head for director Walter Hill and producer Joel Silver for Warner Bros.
 Studios and Escape Plan co-starring with Arnold Schwarzenegger for Summit Pictures.
 At Christmas 2013 he will be seen starring in Grudge Match co-starring with Robert DeNiro.
-He is presently on location shooting The Expendables 3 with many of the original cast as well as with Mel Gibson and Harrison Ford.
+Most recently, he was on location in Bulgaria shooting The Expendables 3 with many of the original cast as well as with Mel Gibson, Harrison Ford and Antonio Banderas.

 In March, 2014 Rocky: the Musical will open at The Winter Garden on Broadway.
 The Musical is based on the original film written by Stallone with music by Stephen Flaherty and Lyrics by Lynn Ahrens.